 - 20) Dig and remove the grass in a path that is 1 inch deep and 8 inches wide along the INSIDE of the spray-painted garden perimeter to create a base on which to place the retaining wall blocks.
-Use your shovel/trowel to create a flat surface for the base to keep the retaining wall blocks level. - 21) Place the first retaining wall block in the back left corner with the 8-inch side of the block against the building and the 12-inch side creating the left side of the garden.
+Use your shovel/trowel to create a flat surface for the base to keep the retaining wall blocks level. - 21) Place the first retaining wall block in a corner with the 12-inch length of the block starting along one of the long sides (13 ft 8 in long).
 Use your I-beam level to make sure the block is level from side-to-side and front-to-back.
 Add a little dirt or sand and use your trowel to level the base surface if needed.
 Place the next block directly next to the first one, and use your level to make sure that the second block is level with the first block.
-Continue adding blocks until you have placed and leveled three blocks (3 ft) in a row.
-You should have 8 inches of base surface remaining without a block. - Place a retaining wall block at the end of your first side but place it perpendicular to the other blocks so that the 8-inch width of the new block fills in the final 8 inches of the first side of the garden.
+Continue adding blocks until you have placed and leveled thirteen blocks (13 ft) in a row.
+You should have 8 inches of base surface remaining without a block. - 22) Place a retaining wall block at the end of your first side but place it perpendicular to the other blocks so that the 8-inch width of the new block fills in the final 8 inches of the first side of the garden.
 Use your I-beam level to make sure the new block is level and adjust it if needed.
-Continue adding blocks until you have placed and leveled thirteen blocks (13 ft) in a row to create the front of the garden.
-You should have 8 inches remaining in the front right side of your garden without a block. - 23) Place a block perpendicularly at the end of the second side of your garden, so that the 8-inch width of the new block fills in the final 8 inches of the second side.
+Continue adding blocks until you have placed and leveled four blocks (4 ft) in a row.
+You should have 8 inches remaining in the second side of your garden without a block. - 23) Place a block perpendicularly at the end of the second side of your garden, so that the 8-inch width of the new block fills in the final 8 inches of the second side.
 Use your I-beam level to make sure the new block is level and adjust it if needed.
-Place and level two more blocks, leaving the remaining 8 inches of the third side of the garden without a block. - 24) Lastly, place a block perpendicularly at the end of the third side of your garden with the 12-inch side against the wall, so that the 8-inch width of the new block fills in the final 8 inches of the third side.
+Place and level twelve more blocks, leaving the remaining 8 inches of the third side of the garden without a block. - 24) Lastly, place a block perpendicularly at the end of the third side of your garden, so that the 8-inch width of the new block fills in the final 8 inches of the third side.
 Use your I-beam level to make sure the new block is level and adjust it if needed.
-The first level of your garden is completed. - 25) Place the landscape fabric (weed barrier) on the grass inside the garden area, push the fabric against the insides of the retaining wall blocks and up against the building wall, and lay the edges of the fabric on top of the blocks so that the fabric is sandwiched and held in place between the first and second layers of retaining wall blocks.
-If your fabric is not wide enough to cover the insides of the block and have the edge of the fabric lay on top of the block, then you need to make your garden a little smaller (less wide). - Next, start laying the second layer of blocks from the back right corner that you just completed for the first layer of blocks, and then place the blocks in reverse order (counter-clockwise).
-Lay the 8-inch end of first block against the wall with the 12-inch side starting the right side of the second layer of blocks.
-Don't forget-the second layer of retaining wall blocks should straddle the first layer to create more stable walls for your garden.
-(See diagram on page 4 and example drawing below.)
+Place and level three more blocks to create the fourth and final side of the garden.
+The first level of your garden is completed. - 25) Place the landscape fabric (weed barrier) on the grass inside the garden area, push the fabric against the insides of the retaining wall blocks, and lay the edges of the fabric on top of the blocks so that the fabric is sandwiched and held in place between the first and second layers of retaining wall blocks.
+If your fabric is not wide enough to cover the insides of the block and have the edge of the fabric lay on top of the block, then you need to make your garden a little smaller (less wide). - 26) Next, start laying the second layer of blocks from the same corner that you started in for the first layer of blocks, but in reverse order (counter-clockwise).
+Lay the end of first block on 8 inches of the first block from the first layer, pointing it in other direction.
+The second layer of retaining wall blocks should straddle the first layer to create more stable walls for your garden.
+(See example below.)